757RUG/awsR/README.md

-# awsR
+#### Setting up R instances in Amazon Web Services
-Setting up R instances in Amazon Web Services
+* See 'links' folder to download an approprite copy